-Fireworks, sparklers and thunderous canon shook the ground to welcome 2015, the Year of Lord — in the historic town of Haleiwa, located near the Dole Plantation sugar cane fields.
+Fireworks, sparklers, and booming cannons shook the ground to welcome 2015, the Year of Lord, in the historic town of Haleiwa, located near the Dole Plantation sugar cane fields.

 I had the good fortune of a comfortable room, the so-called “the Bishop’s Room,” at Saint Michael’s Church (Waialua).
 On the second floor of the Pastoral Center, the vacant room waited for its bishop, but there was no sign of Larry Silva, the bishop of the Honolulu.
 Thankfully he slept somewhere else that night, while I used his quarters.

-His replacement, Father Lusius had been assigned to Saint Michael’s, as well as the smaller church of Saint Peter & Paul’s that overlooks Waimea Bay.
-This is so-called “surfers church,” and its coveted parking lot houses cars and trucks when the great surfing competitions are underway on the pipeline down below.
-Imagine if Pope Francis were a surfer, this would be his Hawaiian Vatican since this church commands the best ocean vista of the most amazing high surf anywhere in Hawaii.
+His replacement, Father Lusius, had been assigned to Saint Michael’s, as well as the smaller church of Saint Peter & Paul’s, the so-called “surfers church,” overlooking Waimea Bay.
+The church’s coveted parking lot houses cars and trucks when the great surfing competitions are underway on the pipeline below.
+If Pope Francis were a surfer, this would be his Hawaiian Vatican since this church commands the best ocean vista of the most amazing high surf anywhere in Hawaii.

-Each year Moraga parishioners of mine, Kim and Mark Stephens and their sons – Tommy, Brett and Jack travel to Haleiwa where Kim’s mother Catherine had grown up.
-She joined them on this trip; and from the lanai of this Hawaiian bungalow, and looking out at the reef — she relived her past with stories of what Hawaii was like before the war, the formal dance where she and her husband had met, and about that day when the Japanese fighter planes few over the Waialua mountain range, heading to Pearl Harbor, and dropping those fated bombs on a Sunday morning in December of 1941.
+Each year Moraga parishioners of mine, Kim and Mark Stephens and their sons – Tommy, Brett, and Jack travel to Haleiwa, where Kim’s mother Catherine had grown up.
+She joined them on this trip, and from the lanai of this Hawaiian bungalow and looking out at the reef — she relived her past with stories of what Hawaii was like before the war.
+At this formal dance, she and her husband had met, and about that day when the Japanese fighter planes flew over the Waialua mountain range, heading to Pearl Harbor, and dropping those fated bombs on a Sunday morning in December of 1941.

 All three Stephens’ played the same position of quarterback at the Moraga high school.
 I asked Mark whether all three would be inducted into the “Campo High Sports Hall of Fame.”
-To which Mark said, “No, all four will take the honor,” he insisted Kim whose volunteer efforts at Campo on behalf of high school sports is a record unto itself.
+Mark said, “No, all four will take the honor,” he insisted Kim, whose volunteer efforts at Campo on behalf of high school sports are a record unto itself.
 So Kim should take the prize.
 Come to think of it, it was Kim who got them up – so early in the morning to serve at Mass; and provided the transportation to and from football practice in the afternoons.

-So we met for lunch at Lei Lei’s the restaurant and bar of the Turtle Bay Golf course.
-After shooting practice, Mark, Tommy and Brett joined us – for a conversation.
-To gauge their level of sports talk, it would be on the level of Einstein — if they were talking about nuclear physics.
-Matt filled them in on our relationship at Saint Mary’s and how he got his start at Sports Illustrated, and his latest job – as an on air anchor and commentator for Golf Channel where he appears most mornings.
+So we met for lunch at Lei Lei’s restaurant and the bar of the Turtle Bay Golf course.
+After shooting practice, Mark, Tommy, and Brett joined us – for a conversation.
+To gauge their level of sports talk, it would be on the level of Einstein to talk about nuclear physics.
+Matt filled them in on our relationship at Saint Mary’s and how he got his start at Sports Illustrated and his latest job – as an on-air anchor and commentator for Golf Channel, where he appears most mornings.

-I paid a last visit to a church itself — so unadorned not especially fussed over by an impression seeking, over zealous pastor.
-Instead, the building reflected the honest, lived in look of an unpolished people, the very authentic version of a parish church.
+I paid a last visit to a church itself — so unadorned not especially fussed over by an impression seeking, over the zealous pastor.
+Instead, the building reflected the honest, lived-in look of an unpolished people, the very authentic version of a parish church.
 Saint Michael’s itself welcomed me into a new year.